Wiremu Parata: Early years, and farming

 Parata was the son of Metapere Waipunahau, a Māori woman of high status, and George Stubbs, a whaler and trader from Australia.
-His grandfather Te Rangi Hīroa and his great-uncle Te Pēhi Kupe were leading rangatira amongst the Te Āti Awa and Ngāti Toa iwi who had settled along the Kapiti Coast.
+His grandfather Te Rangi Hīroa and his great-uncle Te Pēhi Kupe were leading rangatira amongst the Te Āti Awa and Ngāti Toa iwi who had settled along the Kāpiti Coast.

 After Stubbs drowned in a boating accident off Kapiti Island in 1838, Parata and his brother were taken by their mother to the pā at Kenakena, where he grew up.

 In 1852, he married his second wife, Unaiki; nothing is known of his first marriage.
 Parata and Unaiki are thought to have had eleven children.

 In the late 1860s, Parata became a farmer, and owned about 1,600 sheep by the mid-1870s.
 He was, by then, relatively wealthy, and owned the largest farm in the area of Waikanae, a town which was initially named after him ("Parata Township").
 He hosted the Waikanae Hack Racing Club on his land, a practice subsequently maintained by his son and grandson until 1914.

 Political career

 Parata entered politics in the 1860s.
 In 1871, he was elected to the House of Representatives as the member for the Western Maori constituency, defeating the incumbent Mete Kīngi Paetahi.
 He remained the sitting member of parliament for the duration of the 5th New Zealand Parliament.

 In December 1872, Parata became just the second Māori to be appointed to the Executive Council (thus becoming a Minister of the Crown) joining Wi Katene who had been appointed just a month earlier.

 Parata is described by the Dictionary of New Zealand Biography as having been "an astute politician and skilled orator and debater".
 In Parliament, he expressed the view that Pākehā were not qualified to make informed decisions regarding Māori, and pressed for Māori and Pākehā MPs to work together on laws for the benefit of both peoples.
 He also called for the appointment of a commission to look into Māori grievances related to land confiscations.

-In the 1876 election, he was one of three candidates in the Western Maori electorate and came last, beaten by Hoani Nahi and Te Keepa Te Rangihiwinui.
+In the 1876 election, he was one of three candidates in the Western Maori electorate and came last, beaten by Hoani Nahe and Te Keepa Te Rangihiwinui.